vtex-apps/cy-runner/README.md

     # Can be chrome, firefox or electron
     browser: chrome
     chromeWebSecurity: false
-    # Set to development if you want to use
-    # sorry-cypress locally
-    sorry: false
   # If you need to create empty state
   # to use in your tests, for checking transactions
   # or for doing data wipe on the end